mattb20/compilers/README.md

-compilers that I tried to write myself with the help of tutorials
+compilers that I tried to write myself with the help of the internet